-In order to allow the implementation of the Orphanet nomenclature in Health Information Systems, Orphanet provides a set of files available on xml format.
-It includes:
+In order to allow the implementation of the Orphanet nomenclature in Health Information Systems, Orphanet provides a set of files that includes:

-These files are generated and made available at least once a year, in July, in 9 different languages: Czech, Dutch, English, French, German, Italian, Polish, Portuguese and Spanish.
+Xml files are updated once a year, in 9 different languages: Czech, Dutch, English, French, German, Italian, Polish, Portuguese and Spanish.

-The previous versions as well as the related change logs remain accessible and downloadable in GitHub.
-Idem for the differential produced between the current version and the n-1 version.
+N.B.
+The previous versions as well as the related change logs remain accessible and downloadable in this GitHub.

-The API facilitates the implementation of the Orphanet nomenclature in Health Information Systems, and enables customised queries for specific use cases.
+An API (Application Program Interface) facilitates the implementation of the Orphanet nomenclature in Health Information Systems, and enables customised queries for specific use cases.

 Orphanet Datavisualisation tool

 This tool provides a human-readable view of the Orphanet nomenclature pack data and is based on API implementation.

 It allows to search for rare diseases, to display the related dataset and to browse through the Orphanet classification branches.

 Find out more info about the tool here.

 The RD-ACTION Joint Action (2015-2018) codification workpackage published a series of documents to improve the collection of information on rare diseases, and to share standardised and consistent information at European level.
 These will be expanded by the RD-CODE Workpackage 5 according to real-life codification experiences reported by RD-CODE Workpackage 4 implementing countries.